-Starlink has removed exact GPS data access from the local gRPC API that many third-party applications and devices previously relied on.
+On May 20th, Starlink removed exact GPS data access from the local gRPC API that many third-party applications and devices previously relied on.

 In simpler terms, devices and software on your local network can no longer pull exact GPS location data directly from the Starlink dish itself.

-Customers had previously been notified via email that the change would take effect on May 20th.
+All customers had been notified via email that they would lose access to GPS data on May 20th.

-For most RVers using Starlink on land in the US, this probably won't matter much.
+For most RVers using Starlink on land in the US, removing GPS data probably won't matter much.
 But those who have been using that GPS data for automation, tracking, navigation, or other third-party integrations are going to notice this change pretty quickly.

 Some Peplink users may also be impacted.